Timeline of events surrounding CIA Director Petraeus' resignation

 - Obama statement: "By any measure, through his lifetime of service David Petraeus has made our country safer and stronger."

-Sunday, November 11 - News media report that the woman who made original complaint to FBI was Jill Kelley, described by sources as a long-time family friend who had no romantic involvement with Petraeus.
-(Reporting by Tabassum Zakaria, Rick Rothacker, David Ingram, Matt Spetalnick and Mark Hosenball.
-Editing by Warren Strobel and Eric Walsh)
+Sunday, Nov.
+11 - News media report that the woman who made original complaint to FBI was Jill Kelley, described by sources as a long-time family friend who had no romantic involvement with Petraeus.